 I think it’s important to keep one’s mind active and educated.
-If you haven’t performed any brain push-ups lately, allow me to be your spotter as we learn how to make an ordinary piece of beef into an extraordinary dinner.
+If you haven’t performed any brain push-ups lately, allow me to be your spotter as we learn how to turn an ordinary piece of beef into an extraordinary dinner.
 I’m going to show you how to sear and cook a steak!

 STEP ONE: Purchase a grass fed, hormone-free piece of beef